 Suppose your loved one is currently in a nursing home, and you suspect they may be a victim of nursing home abuse or neglect.
-In that case, we urge you to contact our nursing home abuse lawyers immediately to arrange a FREE, confidential consultation.
+In that case, we urge you to immediately contact our nursing home abuse lawyers to arrange a FREE, confidential consultation.

-Call 888.534.4850 to speak to an elderly abuse attorney in Ohio.
+Call 888.534.4850 to speak to a nursing home abuse attorney in Ohio.

 15 Warning Signs